geokodikas/docker/README.md

 ### Way of importing

-The `geokodikas/geokodikas` docker container will read the `config.json` filled by Nomad.
+The `geokodikas/geokodikas` docker container reads the `config.json` filled by Nomad.
 This file may contain the following:
 ```
   "import_from_export": {